-- (1) The proforma information in this column gives effect to the sale and issuance of 27,066,206 shares in the second tranche of our Series B convertible preferred stock financing on July 1, 2020 with gross proceeds of \$64.4 million and the reclassification of the tranche liability to preferred stock. - (2) The proforma information in this column gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 14,689,215 shares of common stock upon the completion of this initial public offering, and (ii) the filing and effectiveness of our Certificate of Incorporation in Delaware, as if such conversion, reclassification and effectiveness had occurred on March 31, 2020. - (3) The proforma as adjusted information in the table gives further effect to the proforma adjustments set forth above and the sale and issuance by us of shares of our common stock in this offering, based upon the initial public offering price of \$18.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) As of July 1, 2020, our cash, cash equivalents, short-term investments and restricted cash totaled \$76 million. - (5) We define working capital as current assets less current liabilities.
+- (1) The proforma information in this column gives effect to the sale and issuance of 27,066,206 shares in the second tranche of our Series B convertible preferred stock financing on July 1, 2020 with gross proceeds of \$64.4 million and the reclassification of the tranche liability to preferred stock. - (2) The proforma information in this column gives effect to (i) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 14,689,215 shares of common stock upon the completion of this initial public offering, and (ii) the filing and effectiveness of our Certificate of Incorporation in Delaware, as if such conversion, reclassification and effectiveness had occurred on March 31, 2020. - (3) The pro forma as adjusted information in the table gives further effect to the pro forma adjustments set forth above and the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) Each \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, working capital, total assets, and total stockholders' equity (deficit) by \$9.3 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, the amount of our pro forma as adjusted cash and cash equivalents, working capital, total assets, and total stockholders' equity (deficit) by \$14.0 million, assuming an initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (5) As of July 1, 2020, our cash, cash equivalents, short-term investments and restricted cash totaled \$76 million. - (6) We define working capital as current assets less current liabilities.